Fine Desserts

 Instructions

 • Preheat oven to 350°F (180°C).
-Place butter in an 11 x 7-inch baking dish.
+Place butter in baking dish, about 11 x 7-inch.
 Place dish in oven and heat until butter melts, about 5 minutes.
 Remove from oven and set aside.

-• In a medium bowl, stir together flour, chopped chocolate, brown sugar, granulated sugar, and cocoa powder.
+• In a medium bowl, stir together flour, brown sugar, granulated sugar, cocoa powder and salt.

-• Stir together the granulated sugar, brown sugar, and cocoa powder in a small bowl.
+• In a small bowl, stir together the granulated sugar, brown sugar, and cocoa powder.
 Sprinkle evenly over the cake batter in a baking dish, Do Not Stir.

-• Gently pour boiling water over mixture in dish, again Do Not Stir.
+• Carefully pour boiling water over mixture in dish, again Do Not Stir.

-• Bake for 30 to 35 minutes, until edges are golden brown and mixture is set on top.
+• Bake for about 30 minutes, until edges are golden brown and mixture is set on top.
 Serve cobbler warm with vanilla ice cream.
+Cover leftovers and store for up to 3 days in the fridge.

 Subscribe